perladvent/perldotcom/content/article/bang-bang.md

 ### perl -x-ception

-If you are greedy and want to do some **"perl -x-ception"** then you will get an error (all good things come to an end).
+If you are greedy and want to do some **"perl -x-ception"** then you will get an error.

 For instance with this file called `minusx.pl` :